≪Autumn Foliage Spots≫ Hama-rikyu Gardens

 © Tokyo Convention&Visitors Bureau

 Also Kyu-Shiba-rikyu Gardens, Kiyosumi Gardens and Kyu-Yasuda Gardens were once a style of “Shioiri no ike”.
 Now, the seawater pond is only in Hama-rikyu gardens in Tokyo.
-Saltwater fish such as black mullet, sea bass, gobies and eels live in the pond, and you can see the seagulls flying above the pond.
+With the rise and fall of the tide, the sluice gate opens and shuts to regulate the water level.
+There are many different types of ocean water fish in the pond, including black mullet, sea bass, gobies and eels.

 © Tokyo Convention&Visitors Bureau